mateo9x/shopApp/README.md

 # shopApp
 Mini version of online shop like Allegro.
+Application made for my personal skills development.
 Application uses JWT Token with sessionStorage.
 User authenthicated has access to secured endpoints.

+### Features on:
+- User can log into application
+- Displaying items by categories
+- Log out
+- Change password
-For now user can log into application, log out, change his own password, register new user.
-If user register is success on his email application sends welcome email.
+- Register new user (if user register is success on his email application sends welcome email)
+-
 ### Coming soon:
-Displaying items by categories, adding items to cart, checking cart's elements and final ordering selected items from cart and on the end better design of application :)
+- Adding items to cart
+- Checking cart's elements
+- Ordering selected items from cart
+- Better design of application
+- And... more !

 ## Technologies
 * Java 11